Launch your business with a gift

 Step 2: Choose a registered agent

 A registered agent is a person or company who receives important documents on behalf of your LLC.
-A registered agent in Massachusetts is actually known as the “resident agent,” a difference between it and other states, but the meaning is the same.
+A Massachusetts registered agent is actually known as the “resident agent,” a difference between it and other states, but the meaning is the same.
 The requirements for a resident agent include:

 • Residence in the state of Massachusetts